etsy/deployinator/README.md

 Deployinator - Deploy code like Etsy
 ====================================

-Deployinator is a deployment framework extracted from [Etsy][etsy].
+Deployinator is a deployment framework extracted from Etsy.
 We've been using it since late 2009 / early 2010.
 This has been revamped into a ruby gem.

-Here is a [blog post][dep] explaining our rationale behind it and how it helps us out.

 ## Installation